Review of top quark mass measurements in CMS: Indirect extractions of the top quark mass

 \subsection{Mitigating the dependence of the measured cross section on \texorpdfstring{\mtmc}{mtMC}}

 Beyond the inclusive cross section, the top quark mass can be extracted from \mt-sensitive kinematic distributions.
 However, the reliability of the precision of the respective results obtained using parton-shower event generators suffers from the aforementioned \mtmc interpretation.
 Alternative ways to estimate theoretical uncertainties in the description of relevant kinematic distributions and specific observables were investigated.
 Several kinematic distributions, typically involving top quark decay products were suggested, \eg in Ref.~\cite{Biswas:2010sa}.
 The NLO QCD corrections to \ttbar production and decay considering the spin correlations became available at the same time, \eg Refs.~\cite {Melnikov:2009dn, Bernreuther:2010ny}.
 In particular, the higher order corrections were important since those allow the distinction between the mass parameters defined in different renormalisation schemes.
 In Ref.~\cite{Biswas:2010sa}, several observables relevant for the \mt extraction at LO and NLO QCD were studied, and their sensitivity to input parameters was investigated.
 One of the most promising observables was found to be the invariant mass of the lepton and the \PQb jet, \mlb, in dilepton \ttbar events.
-Considering the top quark decay \ttobW, $\PW\to\Pell\PGn$ at LO and neglecting the masses of leptons and \PQb quark, \begin{linenomath} \end{linenomath} so the dependence of \mlb on \mt is precisely known, given a value of the \PW boson mass \mW.
-Here, $\theta_{\Pell\PQb}$ is the angle between the lepton and the \PQb quark in the \PW boson rest frame.
-At maximum, the value of \mlb approaches $\sqrt{\smash[b]{\mt^2-\mW^2}}$.
-Experimentally, there is an ambiguity in which of the two \PQb jets should be combined with the chosen lepton of a certain charge.
-Therefore, the lepton is associated with the \PQb jet resulting in the smallest value of \mlb, \mlbmin.
-The \mlbmin distribution was shown to be under good theoretical control, but the way higher-order effects are considered appeared important~\cite{Moch:2014tta, Heinrich:2013qaa}.
-For the experimental extraction of \mt using \mlbmin, however, the respective NLO calculation would need to be implemented in the MC simulations used in the measurement of \stt.
-In the absence of those, \mlbmin appeared to be a promising observable in the determination of \mtmc and in the mitigation of the \mtmc-dependence of the \stt measurement.
+Considering the top quark decay \ttobW, $\PW\to\Pell\PGn$ at LO and neglecting the masses of leptons and \PQb quark,